-All applications will be reviewed, evaluated, and ranked according to the priorities and preferences outlined in Section VII.
+All applications will be reviewed, evaluated, and ranked according to the priorities and preferences outlined in this application manual.
+Complete applications will be screened to determine whether the application meets the minimum NOFA eligibility requirements.
 DCA will consider the geographic distribution of these resources across the State prior to making final funding decisions.
+DCA will evaluate and rank each complete and eligible application according to the priorities identified herein.
 All award results will be posted on the DCA website and applicants notified in writing.